x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/using-oauth-authentication-to-support-ediscovery-in-an-exchange-hybrid-deployment-exchange-2013-help.md

 As previously stated, see [Configure OAuth authentication between Exchange and Exchange Online organizations](configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help.md) for instructions to configure OAuth authentication to support eDiscovery in an Exchange hybrid deployment.

-If OAuth isn’t configured for your Exchange hybrid deployment, you can’t use eDiscovery to search Exchange on-premises and Exchange Online mailboxes in the same eDiscovery search.
+If OAuth isn't configured for your Exchange hybrid deployment, you can't use eDiscovery to search Exchange on-premises and Exchange Online mailboxes in the same eDiscovery search.
 You will have to search on-premises mailboxes from an eDiscovery search initiated from your on-premises organization.
 Similarly, you can only search Exchange Online mailboxes from an eDiscovery search initiated from your Exchange Online organization or by using the eDiscovery Center in SharePoint Online.
-Additionally, you won’t be able to search primary on-premises mailboxes if their corresponding archive mailbox resides in Exchange Online or in an Exchange Online Archiving organization.
+Additionally, you won't be able to search primary on-premises mailboxes if their corresponding archive mailbox resides in Exchange Online or in an Exchange Online Archiving organization.

 ## More information